When someone mentions Somaliland – others say Somali-what?

 On the other hand, some veiled women in the street said “Good Morning” or “Welcome to Somaliland”.

-Somaliland is conservative country following the Islamic Sunni tradition
+Somaliland is a conservative country following the Islamic Sunni tradition

 However, a popular substitute for alcohol is Qat.
 This is a bitter-tasting narcotic leaf (similar to Andean Cocoa).